 Goal: I want my students to give each other feedback

-Once you set up your assignment, pick a feedback rubric (or create your own), and select your assignment.
+Once you set up your assignment with Peergrade, pick a feedback rubric (or create your own), and select your assignment.
 Your students take it from there.
 They submit work, review each others’, and then act on the feedback.
 Best part?
 There’s a teacher overview where you can see it all.

 Goal: I want to give a quiz or test

 If you’re looking for tech tools for student assessment that include plenty of options, try this one.
-You can include multiple choice, true/false, and short answer questions.
-I love how you see students’ results in real time, and you can add explanations if students get a question wrong.
+You can include multiple-choice, true/false, and short-answer questions.
+We love how you see students’ results in real time, and you can add explanations if students get a question wrong.
 Students can get instant feedback, or you can make the quiz self-paced or lead it yourself.
-My favorite feature: Space Race, a group quiz where students “race” to cross the finish line.
+Our favorite feature: Space Race, a group quiz where students “race” to cross the finish line.